wiwaszko-intel/edge-ai-suites/robotics-ai-suite/robot-vision-control/docs/source/use_cases/dynamic_use_case/system_config.rst

 Before first RVC Execution, we have to ensure a few parameters that has to match the physical setup:

-- RVC must known the exact pose (i.e.: position and orientation) of the |realsense| camera as explained in :ref:`Camera pose calibration<camera_pose_calibration>`
+- RVC must known the exact pose (i.e.: position and orientation) of the Intel® RealSense™ camera as explained in :ref:`Camera pose calibration<camera_pose_calibration>`
-- Prepare the robot for communication with the |Intel| platform as in :ref:`Universal Robots configuration<universal_robot_configuration>`
+- Prepare the robot for communication with the Intel® platform as in :ref:`Universal Robots configuration<universal_robot_configuration>`
 - The robot calibration parameters from the real robot must be extracted, as explained further in :ref:`Universal Robots Calibration Procedure<robot_calibration_procedure>`

 .. _camera_pose_calibration: